-The advantages of electronic differential pressure transmitters
+The electronic differential pressure transmitter’s working principle

 These kinds of setups have disadvantages, though.
 A wet leg may leak or ice up, requiring a special installation to avoid these issues.
 A dry leg may create condensation in the line.
 These issues can make your measurements vary and demand extra maintenance.
 Hence, the capillary and seal system came to eliminate many of these problems.
 However, the solution also has its own problems!

 This oil-filled diaphragm mounts directly into the high- and low-pressure cells.
 When the pressure changes, the diaphragm deflects it and sends the force through the oil system up to the sensor.
 This effect results in the measurement.
-Because the capillaries can flex, you don’t need to build a structure for the system, making installation easier than for an impulse line.
+Because the capillaries can flex, we don’t need to build a structure for the system, making installation easier than for an impulse line.

-This idea came about to solve all the issues with impulse lines and capillary systems.
-As I said before, different brands have different names, but they bring the same benefits to the end users.
+The electronic differential pressure transmitter came about to solve all the issues with impulse lines and capillary systems.
+As we said before, different brands have different names, but they bring the same benefits to the end-users.

 Now we won’t have to fight temperature changes, condensation, or mechanical issues.
 We can reduce installation costs too because these systems go in much easier compared to an impulse line or capillary system.
 Electronic systems have one drawback, though – they hate high heat.
 Still, some vendors offer devices that can withstand 410 degrees Celsius and more.

 If you need help choosing the right pressure device for your application, take a look at our new pressure smart assistant.

 To know more about electronic differential pressure transmitters, you can get in touch with our engineers and we will be happy to help.